dr-richard-barker/GeneLabUserManual/README.md

 ## Pair Plots
 ### *What is it?
 Why is it useful?*
 Pair plots are used for Exploratoryt Data Analysis, where the plot visualizes the data in order to find a relationsip between variables that can be continuous or categorical.
 A Pair plot is used to understand the best set of features to explain a relationship between two variables or to form the most separated clusters.
 It also helps to form some simple classification models by drawing some simple lines or make linear separation in our data-set.
+(Reproducible, an ideal plot would have a correlation of 1) (2 groups because they only compare samples with same conditions)

 ### *How do you use it?*
 The default display for the pair plot will be the comparison between two sets of data with a % difference color threshold of 20%.
 Two plots will be displayed on the dashboard for the ability to compare multiple sets of data simultaneously.